What is cystitis?

 - Wiping back to front when going to the toilet

 Cystitis can also be caused by a damaged or irritated bladder.

 How can it be prevented?

-Frequent cystitis infections can be difficult to deal with, but there are some measures which can help prevent cystitis from re-occurring or occurring frequently.
-For example, showering rather than bathing, and not using perfumed bubble bath/shower gel.
-Keep good sanitary habits, and wipe your bottom from front to back.
+Frequent cystitis infections can be difficult to deal with, but there are some measures which can help prevent it from re-occurring or occurring frequently.
+Showering, rather than bathing, is recommended as well as avoiding the use of perfumed bubble bath or shower gel.
+Keeping good sanitary habits, and wiping the bottom from front to back are also used as preventative measures.
 Cotton underwear, and wearing trousers which are not too tight can help as well.
 Keep hydrated and drink enough water, but make sure to go to the toilet when you need to pee rather than holding it in.
 You should also make sure to empty your bladder after having sex.